 Sleep research has proliferated since the 1950s, enhancing our knowledge of various aspects of the subject.
-During this time, contemporary sleep medicine was invented and consolidated (Wolf-Meyer 2012).
+Indeed, major advances in sleep science led to the development of contemporary sleep medicine in the late 1970s (Wolf-Meyer 2012).
 Sleep science and sleep medicine have consistently linked sleep to various individual and public health outcomes (Foster 2020, Hillman and Lack 2013, Ramar et al. 2021).
-In contrast to multiple health problems that are seen as inevitable, sleep is seen as a behavior that could be modified, at least to an extent (Tubbs et al. 2019).
-Hence, multiple sleep associations along with sleep specialists embarked on campaigns and interventions aimed at promoting healthy sleep (Albakri, Drotos and Meertens 2021, American Academy of Sleep Medicine 2014, National Sleep Foundation 2021, Ramar et al. 2021, Zarhin 2021).
-Some of these include educating individuals to follow sleep hygiene advice and to abide by a set of behavioral and environmental recommendations designed to encourage healthy sleep habits.
-These recommendations include, for example, prioritizing sleep, keeping a regular sleep-wake schedule, exercising regularly, and avoiding caffeine.
-However, the effectiveness of public sleep health campaigns is unclear, and there is little empirical evidence regarding the utility of sleep hygiene recommendations targeting the general population (Irish et al. 2015).
-Prescriptions for lifestyle changes usually target individuals, so their success could be hampered by the fact that the issue of sleep involves more than the individual.
+In contrast to multiple health problems that are seen as inevitable, sleep is viewed as a behavior that could be modified, at least to an extent (Tubbs et al. 2019).
+This is why many sleep associations along with sleep specialists lead campaigns and interventions aimed at promoting healthy sleep (Albakri, Drotos and Meertens 2021, American Academy of Sleep Medicine 2014, National Sleep Foundation 2021, Ramar et al. 2021, Zarhin 2021).
+Sleep hygiene education is based on providing a set of behavioral and environmental recommendations designed to encourage healthy sleep habits.
+These include, for example, prioritizing sleep, keeping a regular sleep-wake schedule, exercising regularly, and avoiding caffeine.
+However, the effectiveness of public sleep health campaigns is unclear, and there is little empirical evidence regarding the utility of sleep hygiene recommendations that target the general population (Irish et al. 2015).
+Prescriptions for lifestyle changes usually target individuals, but their success could be hampered by the fact that the issue of sleep involves factors that are not uniquely concerned with the individual.

-This recognition has become more prevalent in recent years, and it informs sleep science's increased attention to "sleep health" rather than focusing merely on sleep disorders or sleep deficiency (Buysse 2014, Hale, Troxel and Buysse 2020).
-In an attempt to define "sleep health," Daniel Buysse (2014:10-11) identified five dimensions that seem most relevant to definitions and measurement of sleep:
+In light of this, sleep scientists have given increased attention to “sleep health” in recent years, rather than focusing merely on sleep disorders or sleep deficiency (Buysse 2014, Hale, Troxel and Buysse 2020).
+In an attempt to define “sleep health,” Daniel Buysse (2014:10-11) identified five dimensions that seem most relevant to assessing and measuring sleep:

 Sleep duration: The total amount of sleep obtained per 24 hours.